TERUMÁ

 ÉXODO XXV:1-XXVII:19

-CONTIENE 2 MITSVOT POSITIVAS Y 1 PROHIBICIÓN
+CONTIENE 2 MITZVOT POSITIVAS Y 1 PROHIBICIÓN

 95. Éxodo 25:8 Construir el Beit HaMikdash (Templo Sagrado)